alexferru/FloraFeed/README.md

 ### Environment Variables

 FloraFeed uses environment variables to store sensitive configuration information such as API keys and authentication credentials that should not be checked into version control.
 A `.env.example` file has been provided as a template for the required environment variables.
-To configure your environment variables, copy the contents of `.env.example` into a new file called `.env` in the root directory of the
+To configure your environment variables, copy the contents of `.env.example` into a new file called `.env` in the root directory of the project, and replace the placeholder values with your own API keys and credentials.
+It is important to ensure that the values in the .env file are kept secret and not shared publicly, as they contain sensitive information that can be used to access your services.